brendanofallon/varcomp/README.md

 ##Configuration

  varcomp makes extensive use of multiple external applications (callers, normalizers, aligners, comparison tools, etc).
 The paths to these applications must be defined in a standard python configuration file.
 By default, `injectvar.py` looks for a file called `comp.conf` in the active directory, but you can specify a path to it by using the `-c /path/to/configuration/file` argument.
-The format of the file is pretty straightforward, just a list of key=value pairs where the values are the paths to various executables.
+The format of the file is standard python configuration file, essentially just a list of key=value pairs where the values are the paths to various executables, with a few section headers (see example below).

- TODO: Exactly what is required  in a minimal configuration file, samtools, tabix, and bgzip?
+ A minimal configuration file must include a path to the reference genome, the path to samtools, tabix, bgzip, and bwa executables.
+You'll likely want at least one caller and one comparator tool to be able to do anything.
+Here's a quick example:

+    [main]
+    ref_genome=/Users/example/resources/GRCh37.p5/GRCh37.p5.fa
+    samtools_path=/Users/bexample/tools/samtools
+    bgzip_path=/Users/example/tools/bgzip
+    tabix_path=/Users/example/tools/tabix
+    bwa_path=/Users/example/tools/bwa

+    [callers]
+    example_caller=/path/to/caller_module.py

+    [comparators]
+    example_comparator=/path/to/comparator_module.py

+###Built-in callers and comparators

+Many commonly used variant callers are comparators are 'built in' and do not require any custom code.
+However, they still require an entry in the configuration file to specify the path to the executable.
+As of 9/16/2016, varcomp contains built in support for the following callers:

+  - GATK UnifiedGenotyper v3.6 (requires config entry `gatk_path=/path/to/GenomeAnalysisTK.jar`)
+  - GATK HaplotypeCaller  v3.6 (requires config entry `gatk_path=/path/to/GenomeAnalysisTK.jar`)
+  - Freebayes v1.0.1 (requires config entry `freebayes_path=/path/to/freebayes`)
+  - bcftools 1.3.1 (requires config entry `bcftools_path=/path/to/bcftools`)
+  - VarScan 2.4.1 (requires config entry `varscan_path=/path/to/VarScan.jar`)
+  - RTG 3.6.1 (requires config entry `rtg_jar=/path/to/RTG.jar` AND `rtg_ref_sdf=/path/to/ref_genome.sdf` for SDF-formatted ref genome)
+  - Platypus 0.8. (requires config entry `platypus_path=/path/to/Platypus.py`)

+Similarly, the following variant comparison tools are all supported

+  - [vcfeval](http://realtimegenomics.com/products/rtg-tools/) (requires config entry `rtg_jar=/path/to/RTG.jar` AND `rtg_ref_sdf=/path/to/ref_genome.sdf` for SDF-formatted ref genome)
+  - [hap.py](https://github.com/Illumina/hap.py) (requires config entry `happy_path=/slc-ngs/opt/hap.py-0.2.7/bin/hap.py`)
+  - [vgraph](https://github.com/bioinformed/vgraph) (requires config entry `vgraph_path=vgraph`)

-##Adding new callers, normalizers, etc
+###Adding new callers, normalizers, etc

 Adding new callers, normalization tools, or comparators is easy and doesn't require a rebuild.
 To add a new caller, simply create a new python file containing a function that that executes the caller on a given BAM file and returns the VCF.
 That file also must define a function called `get_callers` that returns a dict mapping a unique string to the caller's function.
 Here's a quick example: